 (A staple of outdoor events)

-And when not drinking coffee or water (or wine), your average Austrian is perhaps consuming large quantities of beer.
-Only the Czechs drink more.
+When not drinking coffee or tap water (or wine), your average Viennese is perhaps consuming large quantities of beer.
+Only the Czechs drink more than the Austrians.

-The local brewery is Ottakringer, whose industrial premises also host a lot of events (including its own beer festival).
+The local city brewery is Ottakringer, whose industrial premises also host many events (including its own summer beer festival).
+And you have plenty of craft beer locations to choose from, too.

 BTW, this is how you say cheers.